theoromeo/NextPage-Parser/readme.md

     ...
 </div>
 ```
-An element in the body that declares a NP attribute is called a [node](#nodes). an element that declares a np attribute without the `np-for` attribute is an invalid node and will need the `np-for` attribute to make it valid.
+An element in the body that declares an NP attribute is called a [node](#nodes).
+An element that declares an np attribute without the `np-for` attribute is an invalid node and will need the `np-for` attribute to make it valid.
 We'll cover this in the next section.

 ## Nodes
-Nodes are elements defined by the `np-for` attribute and acts as a type of `key` or `response` to a client request.
+Nodes are elements defined by the `np-for` attribute and act as a type of `key` or `response` to a client request.

 #### About the np-for attribute
->Values for the `np-for` lookup is case-insensitive.
+>Values for the `np-for` lookup are case-insensitive.

->`np-for` values can only contain `1 key` and spaces are not allowed.
+>`np-for` values can only contain `1 key`, and spaces are not allowed.

 ### Defining a few Nodes
-Lets imagine we on a page of an artist encyclopedia type website that contains information about John Mayer. (lets call it `Page:A`)
+Let's imagine we are on a page of an artist encyclopedia-type website that contains information about John Mayer (let's call it `Page:A`).

-On the page there is a section on the deferent guitar brands he has used and some information relative to that brand and John Mayer.
+On the page, there is a section on the different guitar brands he has used and some information relative to that brand and John Mayer.

 We define the nodes using `np-for` and its `view`.